funlogix/Tableau_metadata/readme.md

 ## Features

 - Extracts metadata from `.twb` and `.twbx` files
-- Lists worksheets, dashboards, parameters, and fields
+- Lists datasources, worksheets, dashboards, parameters, and fields
+- Lists fields in rows, columns, and filter shelfs in each worksheet
 - Identifies calculated fields and their formulas
 - Tracks lineage: which fields are referenced in each calculation
 - Exports all metadata to an Excel workbook with separate sheets